PatrickFu0302/SkySpark_data/README.md

    * val_bool: boolean values
    * val_str: string values
    * val_unk: value format unknown and stored as string
-4. Timestamps are in UTC on InfluxDB: `time` in `READINGS` is the time the reading values are recorded, and `time` in `POINT` is a contant value to allow overwriting the existing data (this happens at 2am daily).
+4. Timestamps are in UTC on InfluxDB: `time` in `READINGS` is the time the reading values are recorded, and `time` in `POINT` is a constant value to allow overwriting the existing data (this happens at 2am daily).